 - complete the record in a specified time period that is less than 14 days

-- retain record for greater than 2 years
+- retain records for greater than 2 years

 - mandatory record reporting

-Hyperlinks above direct you to state recordkeeping forms.
 Use of a state’s form may be voluntary, but it captures the required items.
 To determine the requirements in your state, contact your state pesticide regulatory agency, or see the Recordkeeping Resources page.

-Farm, forest, nursery, or greenhouse businesses, who employ pesticide handlers or agricultural workers and have their employees entering treated areas within 30 days of a pesticide application, must comply with the federal Worker Protection Standards (WPS) and its corresponding recordkeeping requirements (Nebraska web guide).
-WPS requirements are for any pesticide application.
+Farm, forest, nursery, or greenhouse businesses, who employ pesticide handlers or agricultural workers and have their employees entering treated areas within 30 days of a pesticide application, must comply with the federal The Worker Protection Standard (WPS) and its corresponding recordkeeping/application information requirements.
+WPS requirements are for any agricultural pesticide application.
 These records ensure that employees of agricultural establishments have access to information about what has been applied and all restricted-entry intervals.
-USDA-AMS and several states have combined WPS and application record requirements on one form; a good example is North Carolina State University’s Private Applicator Form (see “One-page Recordkeeping Form for the Worker Protection Standard and the USDA Restricted-Use Pesticide Regulation (on farms)”.
+Several states have combined WPS and application record requirements on one form; a good example is North Carolina State University’s Private Applicator Form (see “One-page Recordkeeping Form for the Worker Protection Standard and the USDA Restricted-Use Pesticide Regulation (on farms)”.

 Below is a list of USDA and WPS requirement descriptions for each recordkeeping item.
-Several of these items you must reference the pesticide label.
+For several of these items you must refer to the pesticide label.